Transfer Windows 7, 8, 10, 11 to New Hard Drive without CD [3 Ways]

 Hi everyone, I have a hard drive with a disk read error.
 It has Windows 7 installed and I can't locate the installation CD anymore.
 I'm thinking about buying a new SSD, but the problem is I don't want to buy another Windows 7 again.
 Do I have an option here without having to buy a new license?

 First, the answer is YES.
-When a hard drive goes wrong or performs poorly, you can upgrade it to a new one (like replace HDD with SSD) to boost performance.
+When a hard drive goes wrong or performs poorly, you can upgrade it to a new one (like replacing an HDD with an SSD) to boost performance.

 Don't want to lose data or re-purchase a license?
-Try to transfer Windows 7 to new hard drive without CD and reinstalling.
-Usually, the license key can be used on the same computer when you transfer Windows 7 to new hard drive, even for OEM license.
+Try to transfer Windows 7 to a new hard drive without a CD and reinstall.
+Usually, the license key can be used on the same computer when you transfer Windows 7 to a new hard drive, even for an OEM license.
+If you have never install Windows 7 operating system before (since it is been a long time for its version), you can also try the methods below of how to install Windows 7 onto new hard drive.

 Transfer Windows 7 to New Hard Drive Without CD

-How do I transfer Windows 7 to new hard drive without CD?
+How do I transfer Windows 7 to a new hard drive without a CD?

-To implement the system migration, you can either backup & restore system image, or directly clone the system disk to a new hard drive, whether it's SSD or HDD.
+To implement the system migration, you can either backup & restore the system image or directly clone the system disk to a new hard drive, whether it's SSD or HDD.
+Also.
+You can install a brand new Windows 7 OS on a new hard drive if needed.

-Backup and Restore: It will compress all the content of a system partition or disk into an image file, and requires a storage device to store backup image temperarily and restoration before booting from it.
+Backup and Restore: It will compress all the content of a system partition or disk into an image file, and requires a storage device to store backup images temporarily and restoration before booting from it.
 If the computer is not bootable, you still need to create a bootable USB or CD/DVD with it.

-Clone: It will keep the original structure of system partition and disk, no image file, extra device and restoration.
-The bootable media is required as well if the computer fails.
+Clone: It will keep the original structure of the system partition and disk, with no image file, extra device, or restoration.
+Bootable media is required if the computer fails.

 Well then, which one should you use?
 If you don't know how to choose between them, please refer to the following contents.
-And either way, try corresponding methods for system ( to migrate OS only) and disk.
+Either way, try corresponding methods for the system ( to migrate OS only) and disk.

-✍If you want to transfer Windows 10 to new computer, try backup and restore method.
+✍If you want to transfer Windows 10 to the new computer, try the backup and restore method.
 Its Universal Restore feature is able to resolve different hardware issues between computers.

-✍ If you just want to upgrade hard drive or boost computer performance, try cloning method.
+✍ If you just want to upgrade the hard drive or boost computer performance, try the cloning method.
 And the operation is much easier.

 Migrate Windows 7 to new hard drive step by step